sebastien-rosset/OpenCPN/requirements/task-1.2-design-multi-source-abstraction.md

 ```

 **Gradual Migration Path**:

+A new API with a high-performance backend will be implemented.

 - Phase 1: New system operates alongside existing GSHHS system
 - Phase 2: Plugins can opt-in to enhanced spatial API